How to Get a Sand, Gravel and Stones Trading License in Dubai

 Provide shareholder documents: Supply passport copies, proof of address and a business plan if required by the free zone authority.

-Pay fees and receive initial approval: Settle the applicable licence and registration fees to obtain your initial approval certificate.
+Pay fees and receive initial approval: Settle the applicable license and registration fees to obtain your initial approval certificate.

 Sign a lease agreement: Select and sign a lease for a flexi-desk, serviced office or warehouse facility within the free zone, depending on your operational requirements.